eugenenyathi/torsk/README.md

 ## Known issues

+1. Any page refresh will through a `localhost page not found error`, to clear the error, change your url to `localhost:8384/`, we are working on to find the trouble causer.
-1. You might find problems when adding and removing machines from being faulty or decommissioned, we are still working on stabilizing this feature.
+2. You might find problems when adding and removing machines from being faulty or decommissioned, we are still working on stabilizing this feature.
-2. You might also run into CRUD (create, read, update and delete) errors for any section, whether router, desktop or email.
-If you run into such please report the issue on whatsapp on `263 78 456 2079`, otherwise email to `eugenenyathi07@gmail.com` and we will fix the problem for future stable releases.
+3. You might also run into CRUD (create, read, update and delete) errors for any section, whether router, desktop or email.
+If you run into such please report the issue on whatsapp on `263 71 259 7570` or email to `eugenenyathi07@gmail.com` and we will fix the problem for future stable releases.